translate/l10n-guide/docs/guide/gnome_desktop.rst

 **Update**

-A large number of Gnome docs are now available for translation, via the gnome-doc-utils package, in both XML and PO format.
+A large number of GNOME docs are now available for translation, via the gnome-doc-utils package, in both XML and PO format.
 This number is increasing steadily.
-We can look forward to having all Gnome docs available in both formats.
+We can look forward to having all GNOME docs available in both formats.
 Here is the current list:

 http://kvota.net/doc-l10n/by-modules.html